sargeschultz11/ContactSync/README.md

 The primary script that handles the synchronization of contacts.

 1. **Authentication**: Uses the Azure Automation account's Managed Identity to obtain an access token for the Microsoft Graph API, managing token expiration and refresh automatically.
+2. **Data Retrieval**:
+   - If `SourceGroupId` is specified, retrieves users from that group to use as contacts.
-2. **Data Retrieval**: Retrieves all licensed users from the Microsoft 365 tenant, filters based on exclusion list and license status, and retrieves all members of the target security group.
+   - If `SourceGroupId` is not specified, retrieves all licensed users from the Microsoft 365 tenant.
+   - Filters based on exclusion list and license status.
+   - Retrieves all members of the target security group who will receive the contacts.
 3. **Contact Synchronization**: For each user in the target group, retrieves existing contacts, creates new contacts for users that don't exist in the contact list, updates existing contacts if user information has changed, and removes contacts for users who are no longer in the organization.
 4. **Performance Optimization**: Attempts to use batch operations for better performance, with fallback to individual operations if needed.
 Implements throttling detection and exponential backoff.